-- The length of the assessment must not exceed 800 words. - Text should be word-processed and follow APA 7 style for layout. - Use Arial font and double spacing. - You must include a reference section at the end of the assessment.
-Referencing and citations should be in APA 7 format.
+- The length of the assessment must not exceed 800 words. - Your writing style should adopt a conversational tone: use simple, clear language that sounds natural when spoken.
+Avoid jargon and overly complex sentences. - Your assignment should be text only, be word-processed and follow the APA style for layout. - Use should use Arial font and double spacing. - You are not required to include citations to the literature, but if you do you must include a reference section at the end of the assessment.
+Referencing and citations should be in the APA format.

-Use of Generative AI
+Use of Generative AI: